achowda/ECE591_IOT/README.md

 Spring 2022 IOT Assignments NCSU

 ## Description
-Implements a HTTP client in python that can connect with a HTTP server to transfer data.
+Implements a HTTP client in python that can connect with a HTTP server to transfer data between a Raspberry Pi and a PC.

 Code highlights
 - Python requests module was used to implement the HTTP client